COVID-19 Housing and Return Information

 - Refrigerators and microwaves will remain plugged in.

 - Sinks will be available to support sanitation practices.

 The Office of Campus Life is planning to offer in-person, virtual, and hybrid student programs and late-night social events this fall.

-While large-scale social events will not be possible this fall, we will be working with student clubs, organizations, and campus partners in providing ample opportunities for student engagement that reflect the diverse interests of our students, and that capture some of the traditions that students have come to know and love.
+While large-scale social events will not be possible this semester, we will be working with student clubs, organizations, and campus partners in providing ample opportunities for student engagement that reflect the diverse interests of our students, and that capture some of the traditions that students have come to know and love.

 Student Travel Policy